Peter Gloor, MIT Center for Collective Intelligence, USA

 + indexation in SCOPUS

 + NO submission and publication FEES

-+ Convenient, web-based paper submission and tracking system - Editorial Manager
++ convenient, web-based paper submission and tracking system - Editorial Manager

-+ Free language assistance for authors from non-English speaking regions
++ FREE language assistance for authors from non-English speaking regions

-+ Long-time preservation (articles archived in Portico)
++ long-term preservation of the content (articles archived in Portico)

-+ Extensive post-publication promotion
++ extensive post-publication promotion for selected papers